Visual Studio: .NET 2003

 In April 2003, Microsoft introduced a minor upgrade to Visual Studio .NET called Visual Studio .NET 2003, codenamed Everett (for the city of the same name).
 It includes an upgrade to the .NET Framework, version 1.1, and is the first release to support developing programs for mobile devices, using ASP.NET or the .NET Compact Framework.
 The Visual C++ compiler's standards-compliance improved, especially in the area of partial template specialization.
 Visual C++ Toolkit 2003 is a version of the same C++ compiler shipped with Visual Studio .NET 2003 without the IDE that Microsoft made freely available.
 As of 2010 it is no longer available and the Express Editions have superseded it.
 Visual Studio .NET 2003 also supports Managed C++, which is the predecessor of C++/CLI.
 The internal version number of Visual Studio .NET 2003 is version 7.1 while the file format version is 8.0.
-Visual Studio .NET 2003 is the last version to support Windows NT 4.0 SP6a, Windows 2000 versions below SP3 and Windows XP before SP2.
+Visual Studio .NET 2003 drops support for Windows NT 4.0, and is the last version to support Windows 2000 SP3 and Windows XP before SP2 and the only version to support Windows Server 2003 before SP1.

 Visual Studio .NET 2003 shipped in five editions: Academic, Standard, Professional, Enterprise Developer, and Enterprise Architect.
-The Visual Studio .NET 2003 Enterprise Architect edition includes an implementation of Microsoft Visio 2002's modeling technologies, including tools for creating Unified Modeling Language-based visual representations of an application's architecture, and an object-role modeling (ORM) and logical database-modeling solution.
+The Visual Studio .NET 2003 Enterprise Architect edition includes an implementation of Microsoft Visio 2002's modeling technologies, including tools for creating Unified Modeling Language-based visual representations of an application's architecture, and an object–role modeling (ORM) and logical database-modeling solution.
 "Enterprise Templates" were also introduced, to help larger development teams standardize coding styles and enforce policies around component usage and property settings.

 Service Pack 1 was released September 13, 2006.

 2005

 Visual Studio 2005, codenamed Whidbey (a reference to Whidbey Island in Puget Sound region), was released online in October 2005 and to retail stores a few weeks later.
 Microsoft removed the ".NET" moniker from Visual Studio 2005 (as well as every other product with .NET in its name), but it still primarily targets the .NET Framework, which was upgraded to version 2.0.
-It is the last version to support Windows Server 2003 below SP1, and thus the last version able to target Windows 98, Windows 2000 and Windows Me for C++ applications.
+It requires Windows 2000 with Service Pack 4, Windows XP with at least Service Pack 2 or Windows Server 2003 with at least Service Pack 1.
+It is the last version to run on Windows 2000 and also the last version able to target Windows 98 and Windows Me for C++ applications.

 Visual Studio 2005's internal version number is 8.0 while the file format version is 9.0.
 Microsoft released Service Pack 1 for Visual Studio 2005 on December 14, 2006.
 An additional update for Service Pack 1 that offers Windows Vista compatibility was made available on June 3, 2007.